-MAF Properties enters into lease agreements with its retail tenants, the duration of which varies by tenant, and typically commences negotiations regarding the renewal of lease agreements approximately six months prior to the expiration of a lease agreement.
-The lease term for anchor tenants typically varies from 10 to 20 years, for major tenants from between five to 10 years and for line stores from between one to five years.
-The average lease terms across the Group's malls as at 31 December 2013 ranged from six to seven years.
+Majid Al Futtaim Properties enters into lease agreements with its retail tenants, the duration of which varies by tenant, and typically commences negotiations regarding the renewal of lease agreements approximately six months prior to the expiration of a lease agreement.
+The lease terms for anchor tenants typically do not exceed 10 years (except MAF Group companies, which typically have lease terms of between 10 and 20 years), for major tenants from between five to 10 years and for line stores from between one to five years.
+The average lease terms across the Group's malls as at 31 December 2018 ranged from five to seven years.
 Maximum lease terms are 20 years.
-MAF Properties also enters into leases of one year or less for tenants operating counters, carts, kiosks and mall media in each mall.
+Majid Al Futtaim Properties also enters into leases of one year or less for tenants operating counters, carts, kiosks and mall media in each mall.
 Under the terms of the lease agreements, some major tenants have a restrictive clause preventing them from opening a competing store within a defined radius.
-In addition, tenants typically do not have the right to rescind their lease agreements except in limited cases and MAF Properties has the right to rescind certain line tenants' lease agreements in the event they do not achieve certain sales thresholds.
+In addition, tenants typically do not have the right to rescind their lease agreements except in limited cases and Majid Al Futtaim Properties has the right to rescind certain line tenants' lease agreements in the event they do not achieve certain sales thresholds.

-The fit-out of individual stores is the responsibility of the tenant subject to approval by MAF Properties.
+The fit-out of individual stores is the responsibility of the tenant subject to approval by Majid Al Futtaim Properties.
 Tenants are also responsible for all repairs and maintenance to their leased area over the lease period and must vacate the premises at the end of the lease period as found prior to fit-out.

 Lease rental fees contain a number of fixed elements linked to the area of floor space under lease, along with a variable rent element calculated based on the tenant's gross sales.
-This variable rent element is automatically converted to base rent at the start of a new lease year.
+In the event that 90 per cent. of the variable rent is higher than the contracted rent for any given lease year, the variable rent is converted to the base rent at the start of the next lease year.
 Each lease is negotiated separately and there is no set formula for rents applied across all tenants.

-Some jurisdictions in which MAF Properties has shopping malls (notably the UAE) have passed laws which limit MAF Properties' flexibility to increase the rentals paid in those jurisdictions (see "Risk Factors-Risk Factors Relating to the Group-The countries in which the Group operates may introduce new laws and regulations that adversely affect the way in which the Group is able to conduct its business").
+Some jurisdictions in which Majid Al Futtaim Properties has shopping malls (notably the UAE) have passed laws which limit Majid Al Futtaim Properties' flexibility to increase the rentals paid in those jurisdictions (see "Risk Factors - Risks Relating to the Group - The countries in which the Group operates may introduce new laws and regulations that adversely affect the way in which the Group is able to conduct its businesses").